• Skip to main content

 The Eigg, Yell, Shetland

 I had one of those I love my life moments yesterday.
 That’s me standing on the edge of that cliff you see there.
-Taking advantage of the predicted fine weather and the long school holiday weekend, DD and I packed a packed lunch, gathered our provisions and met up with a friend for some coastal …
+Taking advantage of the predicted fine weather and the long school holiday weekend, DD and I packed a packed lunch, gathered our provisions, and met up with a friend to do some …

 Up Helly Aa - Europe's Largest Fire Festival